 Smart sensor enhances the following applications:

-- Self-calibration: Adjust deviation of the output of sensor from the desired value.
+- Self-calibration: Adjust the deviation of the output of the sensor from the desired value.

 - Communication: Broadcast information about its own status.